 One month after Brewer’s executive order was issued; Maricopa Community College announced that it would stick with its initial decision to offer students in the deferred action program in-state tuition rates.
 AZCentral

 reports that the decision was made after a legal review determined that work authorization cards met legal residency requirements to gain in-state tuition rates.
 A spokesman for Maricopa County Community College District told the East Valley Tribune

 that work permits have always been used in the past to obtain in-state tuition, and now they will be allowed for future students as well.

-“This is one of the greatest days of our lives, because we have been fighting for our education and it is an important component of our advocacy for young immigrants’ rights,” Dulce Matuz, chairwoman for the Arizona Dream Act Coalition, was reported as saying at the East Valley Tribune.
-“Also because we are taxpayers in Arizona and this is an acknowledgement of our monetary contributions.
-It is also great news for the future of our state, for the prosperity of Arizona, because we need a better educated workforce to be able to attract good employers for Arizona and create businesses.”
+“This is one of the greatest days of our lives because we have been fighting for our education and it is an important component of our advocacy for young immigrants’ rights,” Dulce Matuz, chairwoman for the Arizona Dream Act Coalition, was reported as saying at the East Valley Tribune.
+“Also because we are taxpayers in Arizona and this is an acknowledgment of our monetary contributions.
+It is also great news for the future of our state, for the prosperity of Arizona, because we need a better-educated workforce to be able to attract good employers for Arizona and create businesses.”